 Winter is waning and color slowly infusing the garden again.
 Time is marching on… If it were reversible, I could accept the idea that we invented it.
 But it isn’t and transience rules.
 I didn’t always know that.
 I remember thinking when I was very young (maybe three or four) that parents were parents and kids were kids and would remain so forever.
 I was actually happy to belong to the kid category because, for some reason, I knew that it was the parents’ job to pay the bills and that it was sometimes tough.
 But I learned otherwise soon after: my next Time-related memory is figuring out how long I would have to wait to turn eighteen (that’s how old my mom had said I had to be to start wearing lipstick).
 Time was slow then.

 The garden cycles through the seasons.
 Our family is held in a wrinkle of Time.
 Both ineluctably moving forward and irresistibly held back.
-Grief is our connection to Noah.
+Grief is our connection to our lost grandson.
 To the family that once was.
 There is no going back but there is no letting go either.

 We are woven of strands of Time and held together by the ties that bind us.
 When a knot comes loose, we unravel.
 My mother grieved for seventy-two years for a baby she carried for nine months and knew for thirty-six hours.
 He was her first-born.
 Her last thought was of him.

-However much I rebel against the irreversibility of Time, Noah won’t be coming back to my daughter’s arms and I know she will grieve for him till she draws her last breath.
+However much I rebel against the irreversibility of Time, my daughter will never have her little boy back and I know she will grieve for him till she draws her last breath.
 Hers is a sorrow that will never abate.